PlanBuildr Logo

 The menu is the most important part of a restaurant's debut.
 Your restaurant wouldn't be able to operate without it.

-You most likely don't have a final draft at this time, but you should aim to create a mock-up for your restaurant business plan.
+You most likely don't have a final draft at this time, but you should aim to create a mock-up menu for your restaurant business plan.
 You can choose a design that you can envision yourself using and add your logo to the mock-up.

 There are several resources available online if you need assistance with menu design or don't want to hire a designer.

 But the price should be the most important component of your sample menu.
 The cost research you've completed for investors ought to be reflected in your prices.
 They will have a clearer idea of your restaurant's intended price range as a result.
-You'll quickly see how important menu engineering can be, even early on.

 5. Employees